 Straight line depreciation is a method of calculating the decline in an asset’s value over time in equal amounts.
-In this Excel lesson, you will learn how to calculate Stright Line Depreciation.
+In this Excel tutorial, you will learn how to calculate Stright Line Depreciation.

 Straight Line Depreciation in Excel